Workplace Violence Against Nurses

 A large body of research shows that exposure to workplace aggression and violence may severely impair healthcare workers’ mental health, including symptoms of post-traumatic stress disorder, depression, and burnout.”

-This study also shows an important association with workplace aggression and violence targeting nurses and drastically increased levels of emotional exhaustion, depersonalization, and deep feelings of poor personal accomplishment.
+This study also shows an essential association with workplace aggression and violence targeting nurses and drastically increased levels of emotional exhaustion, depersonalization, and deep feelings of poor personal accomplishment.
 Over time, these feelings lead to complete burnout, and even worse, possibly psychological and/or physical conditions in the nurse affected.

 Ask yourself...